Princess Blanca of Bourbon: Titular Queen of Croatia

-Blanca was forced to ask her cousin Alfonso XIII, who belonged to the rival branch of the Spanish Bourbons, for permission to live in Barcelona.
-Alfonso XIII allowed them to come to Spain on the condition that they did not support the claims to the Spanish throne of Blanca's brother Infante Jaime, Duke of Madrid.
-In 1922 Blanca was recognized as a Spaniard.
-The exiled family had to live modestly in a house in Barcelona.
+Later life

+Archduchess Blanca at the wedding of her son Anton, with Princess Ileana of Romania, 1931.

 The fall of Alfonso XIII and the proclamation of the Second Spanish Republic in April 1931 did not directly affect their circumstances.
 However, five months later, Blanca's husband died during a trip to Austria while trying to recover some of their lost properties.
 Blanca was left under strained economical means, living from vineyards at La Tenuata Reale at Viareggio and from a small rent provided by the Carlist party of Catalonia.
 Three of her children were still living with her: Dolores, Margaretha and Karl.
 The convulsed political situation in Spain made them return to Austria.

 The family was able to rent three rooms at their former residence in Vienna, the Palais Toskana.
 In March 1938 Hitler annexed Austria and Blanca with her children Dolores and Karl moved to her property in Viareggio.